Dominican Republic

 Reuben Garcia

-Ruben Garcia works for the Nest of Love Foundation and is the School Principal for the Juan Calvino Christian School.
-As a leading figure in the Villa Esperanza Community, Reuben has been Principal for the school and community for over 5 years now and presides over a staff team of 12 and a school population of 176 pupils.
+Ruben Garcia works for the Nest of Love Foundation and is the School Principal for the Juan Calvino Christian School, in the Villa Esperanza Community.

 about Dominican Republic